christina-taggart/pc-8-dynamic-events/README.md

-# P8 Javascript Dynamic Elements And Events
+# P8 JavaScript Dynamic Elements And Events

 ## Learning Competencies

 * Use jQuery to implement Event Delegation with the `on` function